sourabh281/HR-Analytics-Report-Using-Power-BI/README.md

 - **Interactive Visualizations:** Leverage bar charts, pie charts, and tables to gain a clear understanding of various HR metrics.
 - **Drill-Down Capabilities:** Explore data in greater depth by clicking on specific elements within visualizations or tables.
 - **Clear Presentation:** Information is presented in a well-organized and easy-to-understand manner, facilitating informed decision-making.

+## Note- I have added the Power BI HR Analytics Dashboard file(.pbix).
+Few things to keep in mind for the same:

+### Disclaimer:
+This Power BI (.pbix) file is not viewable directly on GitHub due to platform limitations.
+GitHub does not support the interactive rendering of Power BI files.
+Please follow the steps below to view the content:

+### Viewing Steps:
+1. **Download:**
+   Download the `.pbix` file by clicking on the "Download" button in the GitHub repository.

+2. **Local Installation:**
+   Ensure you have [Power BI Desktop](https://powerbi.microsoft.com/desktop/) installed on your local machine.

+3. **Open with Power BI Desktop:**
+   Open Power BI Desktop and choose "File" > "Open" to load the downloaded `.pbix` file.

+4. **Interactivity:**
+   Explore the interactive features within Power BI Desktop to interact with the visualizations and gain insights.

+Please note that this approach allows for full interactivity, providing a comprehensive experience compared to the static view on GitHub.